Table of Contents

 - Expenses - these are the expenses logged on a job

 Job costs are internal, so your clients won't see your profits or costs.
-Only employees with job costing permissions will be able to view the profit bar on one-off jobs.
+Only employees with job costing permissions will be able to view the profit bar on jobs.

 Settings